delta-emil/city-planner-pharaoh/README.md

 # TODO

-- Desirability
-- Add all the building
+- Add all the buildings
-- Copy-Paste buildings
-- show road length in selection
 - undo/redo

+Low prio:

 - Copy-Paste Terrain
-- Shift-paint Terrain
+- hold Shift to paint Terrain in a rectangle

-Low prio:

 - keyboard shortcuts
 - button icons